 - Zenkraft Multi-Carrier ships orders with more than 60 carriers inside Salesforce with a single click.
 The system sends mail and packages, compares rates, generates labels, tracks shipments, and manages returns for AKPsi’s marketplace.

-- The learning solution platform LearnTrac includes features for digital learning, instructor-led trainings, surveys, resources, instructional plans, gamification, and certificates designed for improved membership education.
+- The learning solution platform LearnTrac includes features for digital learning, surveys, resources, instructional plans, gamification, and certificates designed for improved membership education.

 - Accounting Seed manages the general ledger, invoicing, cash receipts, accounts payable, and financial projects within one platform using multi-currencies aligned with AKPsi’s global reach.

 With the new technology in place, Galvin tackled processes for improved efficiency.
 Collaboration through Salesforce Chatter created an easy way for staff to work together and reply to constituent needs.
 Online dashboards and reports eliminated spreadsheet updates and kept current data at management’s fingertips.
-Galvin created an automated document generator that immediately sent donor acknowledgements directly from the system.
+Galvin implemented an automated document solution that allowed for donor acknowledgements to be easily generated and sent directly from the system or printed and sent via mail.
 Perhaps most importantly, the new technology configuration created many member self-service features allowing AKPsi’s staff to scale fraternity benefits without increasing headcount.

 According to Brian Parker, Alpha Kappa Psi’s Chief Operating Officer, Galvin’s technology transformation improved every facet of the organization.
-The project team’s operational insight, innovative roadmap, and mindful implementation made AKPsi’s ambitious goals attainable.
-The fraternity now held the power to demonstrate that its programs and services delivered measurable success.
+The project team’s operational insight, innovative road-map, and mindful implementation made AKPsi’s ambitious goals attainable.
+The fraternity now held the power to demonstrate its programs and services delivered measurable success.

 Centralized Data – The new configuration placed all constituent data in one place.
 With a 360-degree view of their members, volunteers, and donors, AKPsi could better understand the people it served.
 This opened new opportunities for member programming and education, fundraising campaigns, and volunteer recruitment not possible under the previous setup.
 Leadership and front-line staff gained access to real-time constitute reports and dashboards keeping strategic plan progress top of mind.
 External board members and the volunteer committee also benefited from tailored reports without taking time away from core activities needing staff attention.